SadSlothXL/docs/src/content/docs/guides/changelanguage.md

 ## Steam

-Open steam and head to your library, find Call of Duty: Modern Warfare 2 (2009), right click on the name and open properties.
+Open steam and head to your library, find Call of Duty: Modern Warfare 2 (2009).
+Right click on the name and open properties.

 ![Changing Language](../../../assets/img/changelanguage/changelanguage_01.png)